hsBUPT/hsBUPT.github.io/README.md

 ### Tips

-**After I add the search engine, I can set this Demo as the browser home page through the edge Settings.**
+**After I add the search engine, You can set this Demo as the browser home page through the edge Settings.**

 ![](https://img1.imgtp.com/2023/06/03/GSytnrP1.png)